Shelf Life of Your

 In order to stock your pantry for three months or longer, you need to know each food product's shelf life or "best if used by" information (more about this in a minute).

-The length of the shelf life of food depends on the type of food, packaging, temperature, and humidity.
+The length of the shelf life of food depends on the type of food, packaging, storage temperature, and humidity.
 (More information on the shelf life of long term food storage products.)

 Always store refrigerated foods at temperatures less than 40°F. Use a thermometer in the refrigerator to monitor the temperature often.
 This is especially important during the hot summer months.

 Frozen foods should be stored below 0°F in moisture-proof, gas-impermeable plastic or freezer wrap.
 Be sure to label and date frozen foods.
 Frozen foods may be safe to eat if stored longer than the recommended storage time but quality may diminish.

-Dry food staples such as flour, crackers, cake mixes, seasonings, and canned goods should be stored in their original packages or tightly closed airtight containers below 85°F (optimum 50°F to 70°F).
+Dry food staples such as flour, crackers, cake mixes, seasonings, and canned goods should be stored in their original packages or airtight containers below 85°F (optimum 50°F to 70°F).
 Humidity levels higher than 60% may cause dry foods to accumulate moisture causing spoilage.
 Canned goods stored in high humidity areas may ultimately rust, resulting in leaky cans.
 Discard canned goods that are swollen, badly dented, rusted, and/or leaking.